mvanthoor/rustic-book/src/back_matter/me.md

 Then at some point I heard about Rust as an alternative to C and C++.
 I started following the language, and serious thoughts about finally writing that chess engine cropped up again when it reached version 1.0 in 2015.
-While I was intrigued with the premise, and tinkered around with it, I found the language somewhat cumbersome to use.
+While I was intrigued with the premise of this language and tinkered around with it, I found it somewhat cumbersome to use.
 The authors promised that this would get better.
 Three years later, Edition 2018 was released, and it _did_ get better, by a lot.
 So in the summer of 2019, after my last move and my girlfriend having moved in with me, I decided to start writing